 Dr. Craig McMullen sees patients in Quitman, TX, Mineola, TX, and Crockett, TX.
 His medical specialties are family medicine and general obstetrics & gynecology.
 He has a 4.5 out of 5 star average patient rating.
-Dr. McMullen is rated highly by his patients.
-He is professionally affiliated with ETMC First Physicians.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+Dr. McMullen is professionally affiliated with ETMC First Physicians.
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He studied medicine at the University of Texas Health Science Center at San Antonio, School of Medicine.

 Clinical interests: Women's Health Issues

-Dr. Robert Elliott's specialty is family medicine.
-On average, patients gave him a rating of 3.0 stars out of 5.
-He accepts several insurance carriers, including Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice.
-Dr. Elliott graduated from Autonomous University of Ciudad Juarez (UACJ).
+Dr. Robert Elliott is a family practice physician in Mineola, TX.
+His average rating from his patients is 3.0 stars out of 5.
+He is in-network for Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, Blue Choice, and more.
+Dr. Elliott studied medicine at Autonomous University of Ciudad Juarez (UACJ).